tractorcow/cow/readme.md

 * `release:push` Push branch and tag up to origin
 * `release:archive` Generate tar.gz and zip archives of this release
 * `release:upload` Upload archived projects to silverstripe.org

+After the push step, `release:publish` will automatically wait for this version to be available in packagist.org before continuing.

 ## Module-level commands